Authentic Tai Chi classes in

 What are the internal Tai Chi principles?

-Where they are expressed in words in the Tai Chi ‘classics’ or in Cheng Man Ch’ing’s own writings, the language tends to be difficult to understand.
-On reason is that Chinese teachers believe the struggle to understand a text is an important part of the learning process.
-Another is that these texts are trying to talk about the practice of Tai Chi when taken to its highest / deepest levels.
+Where they are expressed in words, even in Cheng Man Ch’ing’s own writings, they can be difficult to understand.
+One reason is that Chinese teachers believe the struggle to understand a text is an important part of the learning process.
+Another is that these texts are trying to talk about the highest / deepest levels of Tai Chi.

 However, at Beginners level, we have some simpler and more easily understood words to